Burger King TENANT OVERVIEW

-Burger King has been in business for 50 years and owns or franchises a total of 15,738 Burger King restaurants in approximately 100 countries and US territories worldwide.
+Burger King has been in business for over 60 years and owns or franchises a total of 15,738 Burger King restaurants in approximately 100 countries and US territories worldwide.
 Of these restaurants, 15,667 were franchised, approximately 99.5 %, and 71 were company-owned.

 Burger King generates revenues from three sources: retail sales at Company restaurants; franchise revenues, and property income from restaurants that BKH leases or subleases to franchisees.